What is a Bunion?

 Bunions typically become noticeable and painful in early adulthood between the ages of 20 and 40, and become more pronounced with age and activity.
 Usually bunions are caused by a genetic muscular imbalance and not by wearing improper shoes; however, improper shoes will make the bunion hurt.
 In most cases, bunions are hereditary and may occur with other foot problems (e.g., calluses, corns, long toes, or hammertoes).
 If your parents or grandparents had problems with bunions, you may likely get them as well.

-Is There a Non-Surgical Treatment Approach?
+Is There a Non-Surgical Treatment Approach for Bunions?

 If your bunion is not painful or you catch it early in its development, a non-surgical or conservative treatment plan may be effective.
 This usually includes good supportive shoes with the addition of custom orthotics – a custom made arch support worn in your shoes.
 The orthotics will provide support to the structures of the foot (bones, muscles, and ligaments) and will balance your feet while walking.